Packington Old Hall

 Packington Old Hall is a 17th-century manor house situated at Great Packington, near Meriden, Warwickshire.
-It is a Grade II* listed building.
+It is a Grade II listed building.
+It stands in gardens enclosed by late 17th century brick walls.

+History

+The original Packington Manor House (now known as Packington Old Hall) was rebuilt in red brick in 1679 for Sir Clement Fisher, 2nd Baronet, and his wife Jane Lane.
+In 1690, it was described as ‘a sweet seat, near the road, with a park on the other side, with a fair lodge and an avenue of fir-trees to the hall’.

+There is an oblong shaped brick dovecote about 50m away from the Old Hall which was used for housing doves and pigeons.
+It has over 100 nesting places on three of the walls.

-An original manor house was rebuilt in red brick in 1679 by the Sir Clement Fisher, 2nd Baronet.
-In 1693 his nephew, the third baronet built another larger mansion on the estate.
-The new house became known as Packington Hall and from 1729 the new house has been the seat of the Earl of Aylesford.
+In 1693 Sir Clement Fisher's nephew, also Sir Clement Fisher, 3rd Baronet, built another larger mansion on the estate.
+The new house became known as Packington Hall and from 1729 the house has been the seat of the Earls of Aylesford.